cfengine/documentation/manuals/language-concepts/variables.markdown

     bundle agent hardening(x)
     {
         classes:
             "ok" expression => "any";

         vars:
             "other"    slist => { "/tmp", "/var/tmp" };

         reports:
             ok::
                 "Do $(x)";
                 "Other: $(other)";
     }
 ```

+In this example, there is a bundle named `hardening` which takes a list
+argument.
+This list argument is defined in the context `va` and is passed to
+the `hardening` bundle via an argument listed in the `bundlesequence`.

+As you can see, the reports section references both the list passed in as an
+argument `x` and a local list variable defined in `other`.

-This alternative is to map the global reference "va.tmpdirs" within the hardening bundle.
-In this next example, the hardening bundle does not take an argument.
-What it does is convert the the "va.tmpdirs" list into a local list variable "x" directly.
+The alternative is to map the global reference "va.tmpdirs" within the
+hardening bundle.

 ```cf3
     body common control